Skip Global navigation and goto content

 Florida Department of Health in Putnam County

-Florida Department of Health in Putnam County is a Certified Sexual Violence Center and we are here to help you!
+Florida Department of Health in Putnam County is a Certified Sexual Violence Center and here to help you.
+Our counselors/advocates assist with sexual violence, domestic violence, and other victims of crime.

 Your safety is important and making informed decisions about staying or leaving an abusive relationship is critical to your safety.
 You are the expert in your own life and the only one who knows what is right and safe for you.
-We have trained advocates who are dedicated to assisting you with finding options and developing your safety plan.

-Services Provided:
+Available Services

-• 24 hour crisis intervention.
+• 24 hour crisis intervention

-• Individual, Family, Group and Child therapy services.
+• Individual, family, group, and child therapy services

-• Assistance in obtaining injunctions for protection.
+• Assistance in obtaining injunctions for protection

-• Assistance with filing Crimes Compensation claims.
+• Assistance with filing crime compensation claims

-Sexual Battery Victims' Rights
+Victims' Rights

 Anyone who has been the victim of a sexual crime needs compassion, sensitivity, and caring.
 Dealing with the feelings and issues resulting from the crime can be overwhelming and confusing.
 Services including hotline, crisis intervention and advocacy are available to you free of charge from your local certified rape crisis center.

-• To have an advocate from a certified rape crisis center with you during the forensic examination.
+• To have an advocate from a certified rape crisis center with you during the forensic examination

-• To be told of judicial proceedings and scheduling changes.
+• To be told of judicial proceedings and scheduling changes

-• To have information about the release of the offender from incarceration from a county or municipal jail, juvenile detention facility or residential commitment facility.
+• To have information about the release of the offender from incarceration from a county or municipal jail, juvenile detention facility, or residential commitment facility

-• To tell the prosecutor what you want to happen in the case.
+• To tell the prosecutor what you want to happen in the case

-• To request restitution.
+• To request restitution

-Understanding Domestic Violence
+Domestic Violence

 You may be experiencing domestic violence if your partner is doing any of these or other unwanted behaviors: